imlobster/fzls/README.txt

 important      important-backup
 # rm-rf important-^I
 # rm-rf important-backup
-#

 	second: you will get in trouble

 # rm -rf
 important      important-backup
 # rm-rf important
-#

-	so how does fzls help in that situation? you will just see what you need to type, ALWAYS.
+	so how does fzls help in this situation? you will ALWAYS see only what you need to type.

 # fzls
 |I|mportant      |IMPORTANT-|backup

-	you will see that if you type 'i', you might get the wrong autocomplete.
+	you will see that if you enter ONLY 'i', incorrect autocomplete may appear.

-	and of course, this is not how it really looks. real fzls uses escape codes instead of uppercase or added characters.
+	and, of course, it does not actually look like that.
+The real fzls uses ansi escape codes instead of capital letters or additional characters.

 so... yes.
-I will not say you can not live without fzls, but if you experience the same troubles as I did, feel free to use it.
+I would not say that it is impossible to live without fzls, but if you encounter the same problems I did, feel free to use it.

-there are no plans for other sorts, -l or --tree flag, so combine fzls with the standard ls, or your preferred one, when needed.
+other flags, such as -l or --tree, are not planned, so use fzls together with the standard ls or another program you prefer.